The most important things at a glance:

 And now that everything is prepared, our grill is lit and the plates are in the oven to preheat, it is finally time to talk about the most important thing about grilling: our Menu .

-Of course, the summer classic such as pork and beef as sausages, steaks, ribs & Co. also look good in winter, but the grill professional knows that you should also use the season to try out meat varieties that you are rarely or not found at all in summer , or with which you can often save more than just a few cents in winter compared to summer.
+Of course, the Summer classics such as pork and beef as sausages, steaks, ribs & Co. also look good in winter, but the grill professional knows that you should also use the season to try out meats that you rarely or not at all found in summer , or with which you can often save more than just a few cents in winter compared to summer.

-The winter months also offer great alternatives for seafood fans.
-Instead of scampi skewers, try a piece of Salmon on the grill and enjoy the taste of delicious seafood with a tangy hint of lemon :
+The winter months also offer great alternatives for seafood lovers.
+Instead of scampi skewers, why not try a piece of scampi wrapped in aluminum foil?
+Salmon on the grill and enjoy the taste of delicious seafood with a tangy hint of lemon :

-Also vegetarian are guaranteed not to be neglected when grilling in winter. eggplant, sweet potato & Co. taste twice as good when cooked slowly over an open fire, especially in cold weather.
-We particularly recommend the aromatic spices by Urban Accents:
+Also vegetarian are guaranteed not to be neglected when barbecuing in winter.
+Eggplant, sweet potato & Co. taste twice as good when cooked slowly over an open fire, especially in cold weather.
+We particularly recommend the aromatic spices from Urban Accents:

-And even if this is typical cold beer In winter, this might not be the right thing for most grill masters, but there is a solution.
-How about a delicious Mulled Cider so that even when turning in the wind, the grill mood remains untouched.
-Especially with lamb, the most adventurous can also enjoy a cup of hot chocolate – a surprisingly harmonious combination of flavours that we are only too happy to recommend to you.
-Or how about a delicious Pumpkin-Spiced-Latte , easy and quick to make yourself.
-Simply add a good shot of Pumpkin Spice Syrup from Blackberry Patch and the warm, spicy winter drink is ready:
+And even if that is typical cold beer in winter is perhaps not the right thing for most grill masters, there is a solution here too.
+How about, for example, a delicious Mulled Cider so that even when turning in the wind, the barbecue mood remains untouched.
+Especially with lamb, the more adventurous can also enjoy a cup of hot chocolate – a surprisingly harmonious combination of flavors that we are only too happy to recommend.
+Or how about a delicious Pumpkin-Spiced Latte , quick and easy to make yourself.
+Simply add a good shot of Pumpkin Spice Syrup Add Blackberry Patch and the warm and spicy winter drink is ready:

 Clean up now, relax later

 Finally, of course, we have to talk about tidying up.
-Our simple tip: Immediately after grilling dismantle everything and store it away.
-Put the remaining coal and the grill away in a weatherproof place before a snowstorm gets there.
-Then everything is ready and immediately ready for the next round winter grilling.
+Our simple tip: Immediately after grilling Dismantle and store everything.
+Put the remaining coal and the grill back in a weatherproof place before a snowstorm gets there.
+Then everything is ready and immediately the next round Winter grilling.

 So now take a leaf out of our American friends' book and make winter 2022 your barbecue season.
-We hope you enjoy your meal.
+We wish you bon appetite.